LibKey Nomad for IT Professionals

 Software updates are released through the extension stores.
 Third Iron monitors release alerts from the browser providers to ensure visibility into the submission and release process.
 No user action is needed to update the LibKey Nomad browser extension.

-When I install the extension I'm warned by Google Chrome that the extension can "Read and change all your data on the websites you visit".
+When I install the extension I'm informed by Google Chrome that the LibKey Nomad extension can "Read and change all your data on the websites you visit".
 This sounds concerning.
 What does this mean?

-LibKey Nomad can see and change pages on any site, but it only takes action when a user is on specific domains, otherwise it is inactive.
-If LibKey Nomad is active, LibKey Nomad may alter the appearance of the website by inserting download links, links to BrowZine, and cover images as appropriate.
-The only data sent to the Third Iron server in this process is the affiliated Library's LibKey ID, an API Key, a DOI and/or PMID, and the requesting IP.
+This notice refers to the fact that LIbKey Nomad can, on specified domains, alter the appearance of the website by inserting links that enable downloading of full text articles, add links to to BrowZine, and add journal cover images.
+On these specified domains, only data sent to the Third Iron server is the affiliated Library's LibKey ID, an API Key, a DOI and/or PMID, and the requesting IP.
 This IP is used only for standard web server log data and when determining authentication requirements.

 Will LibKey Nomad conflict with other browser extensions or interfere with the browser?